Introduction of the Sprinkler irrigation system:

 (d) Bend, tees, reducers, elbows, hydrants, butterfly valve & plugs.

 (e) Fertilizer applicator: Soluble chemical fertilizers can be injected into the sprinkler system & applied to the crop.
-The equipment for fertilizer application is relatively cheap, simple and can be fabricated locally.
+The equipment for fertilizer application is relatively cheap, simple, and can be fabricated locally.
 The fertilizer applicator consists of a sealed fertilizer tank with essential tubings & connections.
-A venturi injector can be arranged in the main line, which creates the differential pressure suction & allows the fertilizer solution to flow in the main water line.
+A venturi injector can be arranged in the mainline, which creates the differential pressure suction & allows the fertilizer solution to flow in the main water line.

 Climate conditions for the Sprinkler irrigation system:

 Climatic conditions such as temperature, humidity, wind velocity of a place have a huge influence on the consumptive use of a crop.
-The sprinkler irrigation system should be designed for the peak rate for consumptive use of crops to be irrigated by it.
-In areas where wind velocities & temperatures are high, heavy evaporation losses from the sprinkler sprays considerably reduces the saving of water.
+The sprinkler irrigation system should be designed for the peak rate for consumptive use of crops to be irritated by it.
+In areas where wind velocities & temperatures are high, heavy evaporation losses from the sprinkler sprays considerably reduce the saving of water.
 The wind influences the spacing of sprinklers.
 Therefore, it is essential to recognize the velocity of wind and its direction.
 For wind velocities over 16 km/hour, the sprinkler method becomes unsuitable.

 Suitable crops for the Sprinkler irrigation system:

-Almost all crops are suitable for sprinkler irrigation system except crops such as paddy, jute, etc. The dry crops, flowering crops, orchards, plantation crops such as tea, coffee are all suitable & can be irrigated through sprinklers.
+Almost all crops are suitable for sprinkler irrigation systems except crops such as paddy, jute, etc. The dry crops, flowering crops, orchards, plantation crops such as tea, coffee are all suitable & can be irrigated through sprinklers.

 Suitable soils for the Sprinkler irrigation system: